 It is with some consternation then, that while many retailers appreciate the uniqueness of skin tones and colours pertinent to each individual, they fail to extend this into what they communicate to their audience.
 Perhaps restricted by traditional segmenting of audience practises, created by marketing software ten years ago, it has become accepted and not challenged.
 Over the past decade, there are so many reticent to investigate new technology, offering what cosmetics consultations do naturally on a one to one.

-Why would you want to lump together everyone in a bundle for marketing convenience when you can utilise predictive personalisation software, such as SwiftERM, which maintains individuality, for each and every consumer.
+Why would you want to lump together everyone in a bundle for marketing convenience when you can utilise predictive personalisation software, which maintains individuality, for each and every consumer.
 Gone is the need to batch process products by brand or colour. instead pertinent most likely purchases on a one to one basis is available for each and every individual on a database.

 Consider for a second, the scale of additional revenue that would come from knowing every communication is on the money for each consumer.
 Conversation rates, open rates and ROI on each and every email skyrocket, like never before.
 If ever there was a time to look again at the technology on your site, that complements (not replaces) your existing email software this is it.